Corporate Structuring · Tax · 2026

 Cyprus raised its corporate income tax rate from 12.5% to 15% from 1 January 2026, bringing it into line with the OECD Pillar Two global minimum.
 The change was legislated in December 2025 as part of a broader reform package and applies to all taxable income from 2026 onwards.

 For Cyprus holding companies in groups above €750 million consolidated revenue, the change has real implications.
 Pillar Two works through two levers.
-The Income Inclusion Rule lets a parent jurisdiction top up the tax on low-taxed subsidiary income.
-Cyprus's chosen mechanism is the QDMTT, which lets Cyprus collect that top-up itself before another jurisdiction can.
-With CIT now at 15%, most Cyprus entities will satisfy the QDMTT without additional payment.
+The Income Inclusion Rule lets a parent jurisdiction top up tax on low-taxed subsidiary income.
+Cyprus chose the QDMTT mechanism, which lets Cyprus collect that top-up itself before another jurisdiction can.
+With CIT at 15%, most Cyprus entities will satisfy the QDMTT without additional payment.

 How the holding company is exposed to Pillar Two depends largely on how its income is characterised.
 Dividend income received under the participation exemption carries a Cyprus-level effective rate of 0%.
 Under the GloBE rules, excluded dividends (those meeting the long-term participation test of at least 10% ownership held for at least one year) are removed from the GloBE calculation entirely.
-Provided the ownership conditions are met, participation-exempt dividends do not create a Pillar Two liability.
+Participation-exempt dividends do not create a Pillar Two liability, provided the ownership conditions are met.

 06 Substance Requirements